 Try collecting all those coins and they will make up at least a hundred rupees.
 Keep a tall jar for all the coins you have and get it changed at the bank when it fills up.

 When you talk to your mom, time and again she might have mentioned how your spending habits are crazy.
 She also must also talk about how she managed to keep it all together in so little money and you in awe wondered how your mom managed in so little money.

 Well these are some tried and tested ways she has kept it all together back in days and these evergreen methods still lend a hand in saving your money.

-Are there any other tips your mom has that is not mentioned in the list above?
+Are there any other tips your mom has that are not mentioned in the list above?
 Do leave us a message in the comment section below, we would also like to know them.